 “As soon as you run – whether or not you’re at fault – you’re a criminal”, Damian Kevitt says.
 Approximately a year ago, a mystery driver struck Kevitt as he rode his bike.
 The driver left Kevitt on the roadside, severely injured.
 After a year, Kevitt is launching a billboard campaign: his message, that the epidemic is bad and getting worse.
 Around 7,500 people are injured or killed every year in Los Angeles.

 Criminal penalties vary from state to state.
 Penalties for a felony hit and run can be severe.
-In addition to court imposed penalties there are administrative penalties imposed by the Department of Motor Vehicles for hit and run convictions.
-If at fault in the accident, there is also the possibility of civil suit for damages suffered.
+In addition to court-imposed penalties, there are administrative penalties imposed by the Department of Motor Vehicles for hit and run convictions.
+If at fault in the accident, there is also the possibility of a civil suit for damages suffered.
 As a result of a hit and run insurance rates can increase or sometimes result in a cancellation of an insurance policy.

 California law requires any driver involved in a collision that results in injury, death or property damage to stop and provide contact information to the victim or police at the scene of the crash.

 Misdemeanor Hit and Run

 Under California Penal Code, a driver involved in an accident resulting only in damage to property, including vehicles, shall immediately stop the vehicle at the nearest location where safest and do either of the following:

 - Locate and notify the owner of the property of the name address of the driver and owner vehicle involved, present his/her driver’s license and registration to the other driver as well as contact information or